This Day In Writing History

 The horrific treatments do nothing to temper McMurphy's rebellious nature, as he smuggles in liquor and prostitutes for his fellow patients.
 After Nurse Ratched's mental cruelty provokes a young patient to commit suicide, McMurphy attacks her and tries to strangle her.
 He is sent to the Disturbed Ward.
 Nurse Ratched recovers from her injuries but loses her voice - her most effective weapon for keeping the patients in line.
 McMurphy is lobotomized and left in a vegetative state.
-Realizing that the sight of him will demoralize the patients, serving as an example of what happens when you challenge authority, Chief smothers McMurphy with a pillow so he can die with dignity, thus robbing Nurse Ratched of her victory.
+Realizing that the sight of him will demoralize the patients, serving as an horrifying example of what happens when you challenge authority, Chief smothers McMurphy with a pillow so he can die with dignity, thus robbing Nurse Ratched of her victory.
 Then he escapes from the hospital and returns to his tribe's land.

-Time Magazine would later include One Flew Over The Cuckoo's Nest in its list of the 100 Best English Language Novels From 1925 To 2005.
+Time Magazine would include One Flew Over The Cuckoo's Nest in its list of the 100 Best English Language Novels From 1925 To 2005.
 It was adapted as a Broadway play by Dale Wasserman in 1963 and as an acclaimed feature film in 1975 directed by Milos Forman and starring Jack Nicholson as Randle Patrick McMurphy, Will Sampson as Chief, and Louise Fletcher as Nurse Ratched.
 The movie swept the Oscars, winning Academy Awards for Best Actor, (Nicholson) Best Actress, (Fletcher) Best Director (Forman), Best Picture, and Best Adapted Screenplay.

 Ken Kesey's second novel, Sometimes A Great Notion, published in 1964, has been compared to William Faulkner's novel, Absalom, Absalom!
 Set in the fictional Pacific Northwest logging town of Wakonda, Oregon, the novel tells the story of the Stampers, a family that owns and operates a logging company.
 After the invention and introduction of the chainsaw to the logging industry, the union loggers in Wakonda go on strike, demanding the same pay for shorter working hours due to a decreasing need for labor.